bedag/helm-charts/.github/ISSUE_TEMPLATE/housekeeping.md

 Be ready for followup questions, and please respond in a timely manner.
 If we can't reproduce a bug or think a feature already exists, we might close your issue.
 If we're wrong, PLEASE feel free to reopen it and explain why.
 -->

 **Is your feature request related to a problem?
-Please describe.**
+What would you like to improve?**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

 **Additional context**
 Add any other context or screenshots about the feature request here.